Health and safety tips to ensure you have an enjoyable and trouble-free stay

 The Bureau of Meteorology issues a UV forecast every day to help people to avoid overexposure to high levels of UV radiation.

-The UV index range is expressed as a numeric value from 0 to 20 and as bands of colour representing the risk level of skin damage due to UV exposure from Low (0-2), Green, to Extreme (11+), Purple.
+The UV index range is expressed as a numeric value from 0 to 20 and has bands of colour representing the risk level of skin damage due to UV exposure from Low (0-2): Green, to Extreme (11+): Purple.

 Cancer Council Australia recommends Australians take five steps to protect against sun damage when the SunSmart UV Alert indicates the UV Index is at 3 or above: